xuxoramos/govee-heat-loss-tracker/README.md

 # govee-heat-loss-tracker

-Reads data from Govee Air Quality (AQ) sensors and displays the rate of heat loss (celsius per minute).
+Ingest manually exported CSV data from Govee H5106 Air Quality monitors and report on overnight temperature loss (degC per minute).

-This Streamlit application connects to Govee AQ monitors ("aq-monitor-office" and "aq-monitor-livingroom") via the Govee API, collects temperature data over configurable time windows, calculates the average temperature change rate per minute, and visualizes the data with interactive charts.
+This Streamlit application reads the CSVs you download from the Govee app (stored under `data/office` and `data/livingroom`), converts Fahrenheit temperatures to Celsius, and summarises how quickly each room cools between midnight and 07:00.

 ## Features

-- 📊 Real-time temperature data collection from multiple Govee AQ monitors
-- 📈 Calculate average temperature drop/rise rate per minute
-- 📉 Interactive visualization with 3 lines: Office monitor, Living Room monitor, and Average
-- ⏱️ Configurable data collection duration and polling intervals
+- 📁 Load office and living room CSV exports directly from disk (no Bluetooth or API calls)
+- 🔁 Auto-detect the latest export based on the timestamp embedded in the filename
+- 🌡️ Convert Fahrenheit readings to Celsius and focus on overnight data (00:00-07:00)
+- 🕐 Report hourly cooling loss (degC per minute) alongside totals for each monitor
+- 📉 Visualise temperature traces and inspect the raw filtered readings
 - 📱 Responsive web interface built with Streamlit

 ## Requirements

 - Python 3.8 or higher
-- Govee AQ monitors (aq-monitor-office and aq-monitor-livingroom)
+- Govee H5106 Air Quality monitors (manual CSV exports from the Govee app)
-- Govee API key
+- CSV files placed under `data/office` and `data/livingroom` (filenames include a timestamp such as `aq-monitor-office_export_202511050547.csv`)

 ## Installation